How many tools a small guesthouse actually needs

 - Integration with the PMS so the flow is automatic.

-This is not optional in hostels without 24-hour reception.
-It is what separates a modern hostel from one that lives permanently at the edge of its staffing.
+This is not optional in guesthouses without 24-hour reception.
+It is what separates a modern guesthouse from one that lives permanently at the edge of its staffing.

 Piece 5: ERP and connected invoicing